Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 3

 arrived on May 2 - a week after we landed.

-This of course means I shall leave
+This of course means I shall have

 to go to Imbros a day or two in the week.
 It

-is probable we shall be able to carry on -the
+is probable we shall be able to carry on - the

 only drawback being waste of time & the moral